 NEW!
-Starting Tuesday, December 4, 2012, the Pasadena Public Health Department Tuberculosis Clinic will only be open on Tuesdays from 8:00 am to 12:00 pm.
-We will no longer be open in the afternoon.
-Please call (626) 744-6024 for more information.
+Starting Monday, March 23, 2015, the Pasadena Public Health Department Travel and Immunization Clinic will only be conduct skin testing for Tuberculosis (TB) on Mondays from 8:00-11:30 am and 1:00-4:30 pm.
+We will no longer be open on Tuesdays for skin testing.
+Please call (626) 744-6121 for more information.

 The Pasadena Public Health Department Tuberculosis (TB) Clinic provides tuberculosis screening, treatment services and case management to control and prevent transmission of tuberculosis in the Pasadena community.
 If tuberculosis is detected, a patient will receive:

 Case management is a process that coordinates resources and referrals for patients to support them in appropriately managing their TB disease.

 Under Directly Observed Therapy (DOT), clinic staff assists patients with taking prescribed medicines to treat TB disease by directly observing them take their medicines.
 This helps to ensure compliance so the correct dose is taken at the correct time, for the entire course of treatment.
 The goal of DOT is to prevent: 1.
 Development of drug resistance and 2.
 Transmission of infection or disease